cseanburns/journal-issues/manuscript.md

 by eliminating journal issues and not controlling acceptance rates based on print constraints, then their JIF scores will drop.
-This may be why why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues [@3RZPSVH3#swoger].
+This may be why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues [@3RZPSVH3#swoger].
 Controlling scarcity has had a major impact